Topo4GPS for Android — Getting Started

 | 2 |

 In Topo4GPS, tap the menu button, then tap Import GPX.
-Select the file from the list.
+Find the location you saved the file, then select it.

 |